NYCPlanning/ember-mapbox-composer/tests/dummy/app/templates/docs/quickstart.md

 # Getting Started

-This guide will help you get started with Composer.
+This guide will help you get started with Mapbox Composer.
 After completion you will have a collection of layer-groups visible on a map.

 1. **Install Mapbox Composer**
 ```